jamesmichaelmaltby/JamesMichaelMaltby/cmalt.md

 The Blended Learning Models, Three E's and Digital Skills are embedded within our Level 3 and 4 Teacher Training programmes.
 I have run specialist sessions to encourage our new teachers to experiment with new technologies and there is an expectation that they embrace a fresh idea within their assessed micro-teaches.

-> In reflection, I believe it is incredibly important for learning technologists to embedded within college teaching & learning processes.
+> In reflection, I believe it is incredibly important for learning technologists to become embedded within college teaching & learning processes.
 Unlike traditional IT roles, a learning technologists needs to be aware of the way that new products and services can directly impact on learning.
-The projects I have completed over the last two years would not have been successul without a clear understanding of teaching, learning & assessment and learning from colleagues within the teacher training provision.
+The projects I have completed over the last two years would not have been successul without a clear understanding of teaching, learning & assessment and learning.
+I also benefitted hugely from working closely with colleagues with teacher training specialism.

 ## Core Area 3: The Wider Context
 Two major pieces of legislation that has affect my working practice in the last year is the introduction of the [General Data Protection Regulations](https://www.gov.uk/government/publications/guide-to-the-general-data-protection-regulation) (GDPR) in May and update to [Keeping Children Safe in Education](https://www.gov.uk/government/publications/keeping-children-safe-in-education--2) (KCSIE) in September.
 Both presented different professional challenges.